zeykafx/BGP-Route-Reflector-Hierarchy-Analysis/README.md

 - H2 connected to R4 (Host address: `fc00:2142:1:2::2`)
 - H3 connected to R8 (Host address: `fc00:2142:1:3::2`)

-Those hosts are reachable from any host/router in any AS.
+The hosts are reachable from any router/host in any AS.

 ## Full Mesh Topology
 ![Diagram of Full Mesh Topology](./diagram_full_mesh.png)

 To be able to compare the performances of the Route Reflector Hierarchy with a full mesh topology, we also created a full mesh topology with the same ASes and hosts.

-The diagram shows all the IGP links between the routers, for clarity we opted to not show the BGP sessions since we know that in a full mesh topology, all routers are connected to each other using iBGP.
+The diagram shows all the IGP links between the routers, for clarity we opted to not show the BGP sessions since we know that in a full mesh topology, all routers of an AS/Area are connected to each other using iBGP.

 There is the same number of routers, but the number of IGP links is not exactly the same.